Saktalmale16/Task-8---Simple-Sales-Dashboard-Design./README.md

 # 👋 Overview

-This project is part of Task 8 from my Data Analyst journey.
+This project is part of Task 8 from my Data Analyst intership journey at Elevate Labs.
 The objective was to design a simple and interactive Tableau dashboard to analyze sales data using the Superstore dataset.

 Link To : [Interactive Dashboard](https://public.tableau.com/app/profile/sakshi.talmale/viz/SuperstoreDashboard_17272503157700/SuperstoreDashboard)